5 important ways dads impact their child’s development

 3. The power of boundaries and forgiveness

 Some fathers may struggle with boundaries, knowing where to draw the line between disciplinarian and friend.
-But as parent educator Genevieve Muir says that boundaries are one of the highest forms of love, and that giving children “too much freedom and a lack of limits actually makes children feel the opposite of free”.
+But as parent educator Genevieve Muir says, boundaries are one of the highest forms of love, and giving children “too much freedom and a lack of limits actually makes children feel the opposite of free”.

 However, the most important thing a dad can do is help a child to know that boundaries are there because they love them and are there for a reason.
 There will always be some discomfort with this, often for both parties, but welcome this discomfort because it is through this that stronger relationships are formed.

 Allowing your child to express their discomfort and emotions without the fear of punishment, violence or withholding affection helps children to know that you’ll love them no matter what and will always be there for them.